 On completion of the Comprehensive Guide Course, you'll receive a 'Certificate of Training' from the Expedition Guide Academy outlining the course content covered.
 This is not only useful to you in your personal training development, but it is also useful to companies - potential employers.

 Assessment and Qualification

-We highly recommend combing the Comprehensive Guide Course with the PTGA assessments as they offer industry-recognised qualifications.
+We highly recommend combining the Comprehensive Guide Course with the PTGA assessments as they offer industry-recognised qualifications.
 The assessments are programmed directly after the completion of the Comprehensive Guide Course.
-Please refer to the PTGA Assessments page for more details.
+Please refer to the Certification with EGA page for more details.